EMBL-EBI-TSI/cpa-tesk/README.md

-# EBI Cloud Portal - Kubernetes
+# EBI Cloud Portal - TESK

-Kubernetes On-Premises virtual machine.
+Tesk for Kubernetes On-Premises virtual machine.
-It uses the official CentOS 7.4 iso image and configures a Kubernetes cluster using an Ansible role.
+It uses the official CentOS 7.4 iso image and configures a Kubernetes cluster using an Ansible role, finally it installs TESK.
 Official Ubuntu iso image is also supported specifying a different `disk_image_name`.
 For the connection, your local `~/.ssh/id_rsa` will be used  by default.
 A different location can be specified for your private SSH key, by setting the optional `parameter`: **`user_private_key_path`** in the `Deployment parameters` section.